NEW! What to do while you are home!

 Information on Cerebral PalsyCerebral palsy (CP) is a disability caused by brain damage that restricts normal movement and coordination.
 Each year, 10,000 children in the U.S. are diagnosed with cerebral palsy.
 Cerebral Palsy Guide provides free educational materials, financial options and support to help those across the country affected by this disorder.

 National Alliance on Mental Illness National Alliance on Mental Illness (NAMI), the nation’s largest grassroots mental health organization dedicated to building better lives for the millions of Americans affected by mental illness.
 NAMI advocates for access to services, treatment, supports and research and is steadfast in its commitment to raise awareness and build a community for hope for all of those in need.
 NAMI is the foundation for hundreds of NAMI State Organizations, NAMI Affiliates and volunteer leaders who work in local communities across the country to raise awareness and provide essential and free education, advocacy and support group programs.

-Triangle Down Syndrome Network The Triangle Down Syndrome Network (TDSN) is a nonprofit support, resource, and advocacy organization for individuals, families, and professionals.
+NC Down Syndrome Alliance The North Carolina Down Syndrome Alliance is a nonprofit support, resource, and advocacy organization for individuals, families, and professionals.
 Our mission is to support, educate, and connect individuals with Down syndrome, their families, and communities in North Carolina.
 We believe that the community benefits when individuals with Down syndrome are understood, respected, and appreciated.
 Lives are enriched when they are included in schools, recreation, workplaces, neighborhoods, and faith communities.
 We support individuals with Down syndrome and the communities they live in so that everyone can achieve their full potential.